mickley/EMU/Modules/ds3231/Readme.md

 ## ds3231.rearmAlarms()

-This resets both alarms, turning them off if they have triggered.
-The alarms need to be enabled to re-trigger.
+This resets both alarms, turning off the alarm output if they have triggered.
+The alarms need to remain enabled to re-trigger.

 #### Syntax
 `ds3231.rearmAlarms()`